Find or Start a Spiritual Commune

-Looking for community in a religious or spiritual commune?
-Build or find spiritual communities to live in!
+Looking for community in a spiritual commune?
+Build or find a community to live in!

 Many religious communities have attempted radical types of sharing, while others have maintained more individual resources and privacy.
 Often the motivation for voluntarily entering communal life is to counter the self-serving and more impulsive elements of human nature.
 Find others who share a conviction about the possibility of living peacefully with other seekers in a social context in which all will flourish.